-Not every recording you make will be a keeper and sometimes it's faster to start over than to perform massive edits.
-Touch the NEW SONG button to erase everything and start over.
+Not every recording you make will be a keeper and sometimes it's faster to start over than to perform massive edits that undo everything.
+To start over, touch the NEW SONG button.
+This will erase everything.

 Touch RECORD when you are ready to make a composition.
 The menu button will change color to show you that the app is listening and ready to record whatever you play.
-During recording, the SONG button will be replaced with the new REST button.
-This way, you can add rests to your melody.
+During recording, the SONG button will be replaced with a REST button so that you can add rests as you play.

 To erase a note, touch the note name (letter) and then select REST from the menu.

 To re-record a note, touch the note name and play a new key.
-You can do this as many times as you want.
-Press DONE to go back to your composition and select another note group that needs to be edited.
+Do this as many times as needed.
+Press DONE to go back to your composition and to select another group of notes to edit.

-Note: The "Mentor" is for those who are just beginning.
-Music students may choose to compose freely.
+Note: The "MENTOR" feature is for those who are new to composing.
+Music students may choose to compose without MENTOR.

 To save your composition, you must first turn off the RECORD button.
 Once it is off, press the SONG button which will bring up a new window like the one shown below.

-Being able to store a melody is nice because it gives you the option to experiment and make changes without losing the original composition.
+Being able to store 4 different melodies is nice because it gives you the freedom to experiment and make changes without losing the original composition.
 More advanced users can also store up to four different parts and use the play all button to listen to all of them as if it was one long song.

 If you are new to playing the piano then play back the melody at a slow speed and watch the keys which move as the song plays.
 This simple feature can teach you how to play your composition which is something you should aim for.
 At first, it might be hard but after a few days, you can master this skill if you don't give up.

-Please keep in mind that finding the right song tempo is crucial to how others judge your composition.
-Generally, most listeners will prefer a faster playback speed.
-Think of the slower speed as a learning mode and use it only for that.
-We've implemented three speeds but depending on your feedback, we might add more down the road.
+Please keep in mind that finding the right song tempo is crucial to how others like your composition.
+Generally, most listeners will prefer a fast playback speed.
+Think of the slow speed as a learning mode and use it for learning.